sveltejs/svelte/site/content/blog/2022-01-13-accelerating-sveltes-development.md

 Rich Harris, Svelte’s creator, has [joined Vercel to work on Svelte full-time](https://vercel.com/blog/vercel-welcomes-rich-harris-creator-of-svelte).
 We’re incredibly excited to have Rich’s level of involvement in Svelte increase even more and have him steward Svelte into the future.

 Svelte has been made possible by the work of a large, dedicated community.
-Svelte has added numerous core maintainers over the course of the pandemic.
+Svelte has added numerous core maintainers over the course of the pandemic, including three this past week.
 In alphabetical order:
 - [benmccann](https://github.com/benmccann) - primary maintainer of SvelteKit for much of 2021
 - [bluwy](https://github.com/bluwy) - major contributor across SvelteKit, vite-plugin-svelte, and Vite
 - [dominikg](https://github.com/dominikg) - creator of vite-plugin-svelte